AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/azure-key-vault-config.md

 >[!IMPORTANT]
 >
->Only the Premium and Standard service tiers for [!DNL Azure] Key Vault are supported. [!DNL Azure Managed HSM], [!DNL Azure Dedicated HSM] and [!DNL Azure Payments HSM] are not supported.
+>Only the Premium and Standard service tiers for [!DNL Azure] Key Vault are supported.
 Refer to the [[!DNL Azure] documentation](https://learn.microsoft.com/en-us/azure/security/fundamentals/key-management#azure-key-management-services) for more information on offered key management services.

 >[!NOTE]
 >